 The Analytical Framework reflects TfN's commitment to evidence-based decision making and provides a consistent evidence base to support the decision-making process on the prioritisation of future interventions.

-Reports to the TfN Board and committees contain an assessment of the implications of the report in terms of sustainability, environmental impact, and equality impact.
-In 2024 / 2025, we have appointed a number of Equality champions across TfN's executive, and they have received external training on the Public Sector Equality Duty and Equality Impact Assessments.
+Reports to the TfN Board and Committees, contain an assessment of the implications of the report in terms of sustainability, environmental impact, and equality impact.